minio/docs/source/minio-cli/minio-mc/mc-tag.rst

          :start-after: start-versions-desc-2
          :end-before: end-versions-desc-2

-      Use :mc-cmd-option:`~mc rm versions` and
+      Use :mc-cmd-option:`~mc tag remove versions` and
-      :mc-cmd-option:`~mc rm rewind` together to apply the tag all object versions which existed at a specific point in time.
+      :mc-cmd-option:`~mc tag remove rewind` together to remove the tag from object versions which existed at a specific point in time.

    .. mc-cmd:: rewind
       :option: